 Things That I Also Avoid For Other Reasons

-- Gluten (I’ve testing removing this on and off over the past 4 years and am clear that I generally do better without it.
-I bring it back in the fold on special occasions, with good results, and I have a hunch that my low carb diet helps me manage the G)
+- Gluten.
+I’ve tested removing this on and off over the past 4 years and am clear that I generally do better without it.
+I bring it back in the fold on special occasions, with good results, and I have a hunch that a low-carb diet helps me manage the occasional high-quality gluten feast.

-- Mid / High Mercury Fish (tuna, mackerel – heavy metal stay in your body forever and removing them through chelation is a pain)
+- Mid / High Mercury Fish.
+Large fish like tuna, mackerel.
+Heavy metals stay in your body indefinitely and removing them through chelation is a pain.

-- I don’t want to side track us here but your body is probably designed to fast for upwards of a month, so skipping brekkie is no biggie.
+- I don’t want to side-track us here but your body is probably designed to thrive fasted for upwards of a week, so skipping brekkie is no biggie.

 - Don’t sweat hunger.
-A 3 day fast is a good way to get on terms with this feeling.
-It’s really not a bad one to master, and I don’t want / mean to sound like a sadist.
-It’s not a big deal.
+A 3 day fast is a good way to get to terms with this feeling.
+It’s really not a bad skill to master, and I don’t want/mean to sound like a sadist.
+Hunger pangs pass quickly and I don’t find them to be a big deal.

 - A fatted coffee (above) can help you feel like you’ve eaten while tricking your body to think it’s in a fasted state

-- Counter point #1: Humans are almost certainly better designed to fast at night than the morning.
+- Counterpoint #1: Humans are almost certainly better designed to fast at night than in the morning.
 Moving your metabolic clock off your circadian clock is generally a bad idea.
-That said, evening fasting is much harder to do socially, so I think a AM fast is better than nothing — anything that limits your digestive period is probably a good move.
+That said, evening fasting is much harder to do socially, so I think an AM fast is better than nothing — anything that limits your digestive period is probably a good move.

-- Counter point #2: Per the circadian point above, fasting / low carb probably makes more sense in the winter than summer (fewer available natural carbs, less sunlight)
+- Counterpoint #2: Per the circadian point above, fasting / low carb probably makes more sense in the winter than in summer (fewer available natural carbs, less sunlight)